onnx/onnx/docs/Operators.md

    that the output tensor will not contain any stop words.
 This operator only accepts [C]- and [1, C]-tensors.
 If all elements in X are dropped, the output will be the default value of string tensor with shape [1] if input shape is [C] and shape [1, 1] if input shape is [1, C].
+  [optional] Step2: Lower all characters (if action is LOWER) in X or capitalize them (when action is UPPER).

 #### Version